6.1: Introduction to Hormones and Behavior

 Thyroxine Increases oxidation rates in tissue and affects neural development

-Vasopressin Increases water reabsorption in the kidney and affects learning and memory
+Vasopressin Increases water reabsorption in the kidney and affects learning, memory, social behavior

-Not all cells are influenced by each and every hormone.
-Rather, any given hormone can directly influence only cells that have specific hormone receptors for that particular hormone.
-Cells that have these specific receptors are called target cells for the hormone.
-The interaction of a hormone with its receptor begins a series of cellular events that eventually lead to the activation of enzymatic pathways or, alternatively, turn on or turn off gene activation that regulates protein synthesis.
-The newly synthesized proteins may activate or deactivate other genes, causing yet another cascade of cellular events.
-Importantly, sufficient numbers of appropriate hormone receptors must be available for a specific hormone to produce any effects.
+Not all cells are influenced by every hormone.
+Rather, a hormone can directly influence only cells with receptors specific for that hormone.
+Cells with these specific receptors are called target cells for the hormone.
+After a hormone binds to its target cell, a series of cellular events activates enzymatic pathways or turns on or off genes that regulate protein synthesis.
+The newly synthesized proteins may activate or deactivate other genes, causing another cascade of cellular events.
+Importantly, sufficient numbers of hormone receptors must be available for a hormone to produce any effects.
 For example, testosterone is important for male sexual behavior.
 If men have too little testosterone, then sexual motivation may be low, and it can be restored by testosterone treatment.
-However, if men have normal or even elevated levels of testosterone yet display low sexual drive, then it might be caused by a lack of receptors, so treatment with additional hormones will not be effective.
+However, if men have normal or elevated levels of testosterone yet display low sexual drive, then it might be caused by a lack of receptors, so treatment with additional hormones will not be effective.

 Figure 1: Biochemical Pathway for Steroid Hormone Synthesis: It is important to note that testosterone (an androgen) can be converted to another androgen, DHT, or an estrogen, estradiol.
-Too much or too little of the converting enzymes can influence the brain and behavior.
+Too much or too little converting enzyme can influence the brain and behavior.

-How might behaviors affect hormones?
-The birdsong example demonstrates how hormones can affect behavior, but as noted, the reciprocal relation also occurs—behavior can affect hormone concentrations.
-For example, the sight of a territorial intruder may elevate testosterone concentrations in resident male birds and thereby stimulate singing or fighting behavior.
-Similarly, male mice or rhesus monkeys that lose a fight decrease circulating testosterone concentrations for several days or even weeks afterward.
-Comparable results have also been reported in humans.
-Testosterone concentrations are affected not only in humans involved in physical combat but also in those involved in simulated battles.
+The birdsong example demonstrates how hormones can affect behavior, but the reciprocal relation also occurs—behavior can affect hormone levels.
+For example, seeing a territorial intruder may elevate a male bird’s testosterone concentrations and thereby stimulate singing or fighting behavior.
+Similarly, male mice or rhesus monkeys that lose a fight decrease circulating testosterone concentrations for days or even weeks afterward.
+Comparable results occur in humans.
+Testosterone concentrations in humans are affected after physical combat, and even after simulated battles.
 For example, testosterone concentrations were elevated in winners and reduced in losers of regional chess tournaments.

 Figure 2.
 The expectation of events can influence one’s hormonal activity.
 How do you think hormonal activity is affected if you anticipate going on a date with a romantic interest?

-In some cases, hormones can be affected by anticipation of behavior.
-For example, testosterone concentrations also influence sexual motivation and behavior in women.
-In one study, the interaction between sexual intercourse and testosterone was compared with other activities (cuddling or exercise) in women (van Anders et al., 2007).
-On three separate occasions, women provided a saliva sample from pre-activity, post-activity, and the next morning, analyses showed that the women’s testosterone was elevated prior to intercourse as compared to other times.
-Thus, an anticipatory relationship exists between sexual behavior and testosterone.
-Testosterone values were higher post-intercourse compared to exercise, suggesting that engaging in sexual behavior may also influence hormone concentrations in women.
+Hormones can be affected by anticipation of behavior.
+Testosterone levels are known to influence sexual motivation and behavior in women, and one study compared testosterone levels in women for three activities: sexual intercourse, cuddling, and exercise (van Anders et al., 2007).
+Women provided a saliva sample from pre-activity, post-activity, and the next morning.
+Analyses revealed that the women’s testosterone was elevated before intercourse as compared to other times, showing an anticipatory relationship between testosterone and sexual behavior.
+Testosterone levels were also higher post-intercourse compared to exercise, suggesting that sexual behavior may also influence hormone concentrations in women.

 Media Attributions